DevHackerGamer/sports-live/docs/src/content/docs/guides/git.md

 - Each developer creates a personal branch from `main`
-- Branches are named clearly based on the feature or the developer, e.g.: mohau-auth-setup lebo-profile-page
+- Branches are named clearly based on the feature or the developer, e.g.: lebo-profile-page

-- Once work is complete and tested, the developer **merges their branch into `main`**
+- Once work is complete and tested, the developer **submits a PR to merge their branch into `main`**

-There is currently **no pull request (PR) review process** in place — developers merge directly when their work is finished.
+### Branch Naming Conventions

+Examples:

+- `feature/authentication-flow`
+- `fix/player-stats-bug`
+- `docs/git-methodology`

-## Pull Request (PR) Review Process (Planned / Implemented)
+## Pull Request (PR) Review Process

-To improve code quality and team collaboration, we plan to implement a **Pull Request (PR) review process**.
+To improve code quality and team collaboration, we  implemented a **Pull Request (PR) review process**.
 This process ensures that every change merged into `main` is reviewed and approved by at least one other developer.

 ### Workflow: